 Queydoxx the Archimandrite, a demon

 A demon of blood and secrets, Queydoxx is a major soul-trader, rivaling even Darumatha in sheer number of thralls, if not quality.
 He favored the exchange of simple gifts in exchange for fractional souls, collecting the eventual damned souls from other demons at the end of the diabolists’ lives.

 Current leader of the Kepteriad–the society of sorcerers, priests, and savants in Vasgol–Smay spent her formative years on the run from the Water Phoenix King’s bogatyrs, who worked tirelessly to exterminate sorcerers.
 She fought alongside Jarjuna during the war and re-organized the Kepteriad from her tower in Weyu (southern Vasgol).

 Current High Alchemist of Vasgol, Racannah oversaw the transformation of Anuna (Vasgol’s capital) from a ruin to a thriving metropolis by imprisoning the Chemical Titan.
 She distrusts sorcerers and priests and considers alchemy the future of Vasgol.

 Lord Oxo, an Ulenite

 A native inhabitant of the Sun, Commodore Bezzer paid no mind to the war against the Water Phoenix King, as the sun had its own problems with demons and fallen priests.
-When he took on a promising officer from the world below (Corva), he found himself embroiled in the struggle against the Old Law.
-Since then he has gained and lost fleets and seen his favorite ship, Scorn-of-Spiders, rebuilt with theurgic, Wyrdish, and Chuni technology.
+He commands a cloudship called the Scorn-of-Spiders.

 Din Maia Hin, a Dragon